Justinhwang92/justincoding-movie-ts/README.md

-# React Movie App with TypeScript
+# JC-React Movie App with TypeScript

 A website built for Movie app using React and TypeScript.
 Fully responsive web app and available in PWA app.